wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.2 =
+Upgrade for several enhanced stat widgets and the ability to edit leaderboard templates!

 = 0.9.1 =
 Upgrade for several bug fixes and new ability to have logged in users not have to enter contact information